tweedegolf/storage-abstraction/README.md

 - `s3://` &rarr; Amazon S3
 - `b2://` &rarr; Backblaze B2

-What follows after this protocol is the part that contains the configuration of the storage.
+These values match the values in the enum `StorageType`.
+What follows after the protocol is the part that contains the configuration of the storage.
 The format of the URL differs per storage type, see also the documentation per adapter [below](#adapters)

 ```typescript
 // local storage